-1.4.
-Community Risk Assessment
+4. Community Risk Assessment

-In Bristol, the interviews indicate that the following hazards are listed as High or Medium-High in terms of likelihood - Power Outage, Flooding, High Winds, Landslide, Lightning, HazMat Spill, Structure Fire, Wildfire, and Winter Storm/Ice Storm.
+In Bristol, the interviews conducted in 2010 indicated that the following hazards are considered High or Medium-High in terms of likelihood - Power Outage, Flooding, High Winds, Landslide, Lightning, HazMat Spill, Structure Fire, Wildfire, and Winter Storm/Ice Storm.
 In terms of Vulnerability, the town rated these hazards as High or Medium-High - Flooding, Landslide, HazMat spill, Structure Fire, and Earthquake.
 Hazards that rated as likely and to which the town is vulnerable include Flooding, Landslide, HazMat Spill, Structure Fire, and Winter Storm/Ice Storm.
-(Complete HIRA table for Bristol can be found in Annex E)